 February 13, 2019

-The GFWC Crescent City Woman’s Club (California) completed 46 blankets during a meeting in January to be sent to Operation Smile, the State Project of Florida State President Sharon Carter Oliphant.
+The GFWC Crescent City Woman’s Club (Florida) completed 46 blankets during a meeting in January to be sent to Operation Smile, the State Project of Florida State President Sharon Carter Oliphant.

 Members of the Homemakers of Hickman Mills (Missouri) wrapped up 2018 by collecting 40 hats, 16 pairs of gloves and mittens, 5 scarves, and miscellaneous slippers to be donated to the Community Assistance Council and GAP.

 Members of the Women’s Club West Side (Pennsylvania) purchased and donated 454 pairs of women’s and children’s socks to the domestic violence center in Wilkes-Barre and the Catherine McAuley House in Plymouth.
 This “Step Away from Abuse” project was part of the GFWC State Presidents Project.
 Pictured are Gail Frank, GFWC West Side President, Becky McCuen, and Co-Chairman Eileen Gallagher.

 The GFWC Women’s Club of San Bernardino (California) collected socks for the Toasty Toes project.
 They collected over 500 pairs that will be delivered to a domestic violence shelter and a homeless shelter in San Bernardino.